shelliehu/scraping-instructables/README.md

   If not then run `pip install beautifulsoup4` in your terminal
 - Then enter the repository directory and then run the python file using following command:
   `python scrape.py`
+- You will find 3 files made for three urls